ray-project/enhancements/reps/2022-03-10-plasma_alternative.md

 ## Test Plan and Acceptance Criteria
 The proposal should discuss how the change will be tested **before** it can be merged or enabled.
 It should also include other acceptance criteria including documentation and examples.

-- Unit and integration test for the above protocols
+- Unit and integration test for the above invariants
 - Documentation with representative workload, covered by CI.

 ## (Optional) Follow-on Work